Bunt (baseball): History

 It is not known when the bunt was introduced; the earliest known reference to a bunt-like hit appears in the account of a game played in 1864 between the junior squads ("muffins") of the Brooklyn Excelsior and Enterprise clubs: "The feature of the play was the batting of Prof. Bassler of the Enterprise team...Being an original of the first water, he adopted an original theory in reference to batting, which we are obliged to confess is not of the most striking character.
 His idea is not a bad one though, it being to hit the ball slightly so as to have it drop near the home base, therefore necessitating the employment of considerable skill on the part of the pitcher to get at the ball, pick it up and throw it accurately to first base."
 But the batting technique now known as the bunt was almost certainly perfected by Dickey Pearce, one of baseball's early stars.
 For much of his career, Pearce used his 'tricky hit' to tremendous effect as the rules permitted it to roll foul and still be counted as a hit.
 The bunt was not common until the 1880s, and was not an accepted part of baseball strategy until the 20th century.
 The bunt has enjoyed periodic waves of popularity throughout baseball history, coinciding with the periodic shifts of dominance between pitching and hitting over the decades.

 During periods of pitching dominance, for example, during the dead-ball era or the 1960s, bunting was an important offensive weapon.
 Conversely, during periods of hitting dominance, for example, the 1990s and 2000s, the value of the bunt has often been questioned.
 Teams following the "Moneyball" school of baseball thought (such as the Oakland Athletics, the Boston Red Sox, and the 2004–2005 Los Angeles Dodgers) have shown a tendency to shun the sacrifice bunt almost entirely.
 However, a canvass of the 2002–2005 World Series champions (the 2002 Los Angeles Angels being the "small ball" trendsetter for the 2000s) reveals that each team used bunting frequently in order to overcome power hitting teams.
 Nevertheless, the role of the bunt in baseball strategy is one of the perennial topics of discussion for baseball fans.

+Notable players with 300 or more sacrifice bunts

+The following players have accumulated 300 or more sacrifice bunts in their playing careers: